 • If your dehydrator does not have a fine mesh screen for dehydrating pasta, you can always use parchment paper!

-• A higher temperature will decrease dehydrating time, while a low temperature will increase dehydrating time.
+• A higher temperature reduces dehydrating time, while a lower temperature increases it.

-• Dehydrate Vegetables at a low temperature to maintain their color and texture.
+• Dehydrate Vegetables at low temperatures to preserve their color and texture.

 Pack It Up

 In this blog post, we covered the basics of dehydrating pasta for a simple backpacking meal.
-You are now equipped with the information you need to create your own backpacking meals with pasta.
+You are now equipped with the information you need to create your own pasta backpacking meals.

 Make sure you’re using smaller and thinner pasta shapes and that your pasta is completely dehydrated before storing it.